Do Go On - 206 - Dungeons and Dragons

 What people are.

-And if you've ever dressed up in a Cape, send us a photo.
+And if you've ever dressed up in a cape,

 I love seeing people in those big wizard capes.

-You know the boss, the DM.
+You know, the boss, the DM?

-Yeah, do they wear capes?
+Do they wear capes?

-I think they, well, I don't think there's any hard and fast rules, even though Gary
+I think they, well, I don't think there's any hard and fast rules,

-Gaga can probably wanted them to.
+even though Gary Gaga counter probably wanted them to.

-But he, I think often they do, or at least in the ones I've seen on TV, I think they normally
+But I think often they do, or at least in the ones I've seen on TV,

-jujured up a bit.
+I think they normally juzed up a bit.

-Oh, I love a juj.
+Oh, I love a joosh.

-the damn in the third season and he was like wearing full wizardy outfit and the others
+and he was wearing full wizardy outfit,

-were just not as into it as him.
+and the others were just not as into it as him.

 Right, okay.

-So it's really an up to as him.
-Right, okay.
+So it's really an up-to-you thing.

-So it's really an up to you thing.
 Yeah, I think so.

 Oh, yeah.